felimomo/Walleye-Revised-Paper/fisheries.md

 These algorithms are most useful in scenarios where evaluating $f$ is computationally expensive because they tend to require much fewer function evaluations of $f$ than brute force optimization approaches.

 In our case, the arguments $(x,\, y,\, z,\, \dots)$ are the parameters in the HCR function.
-That is, for the precautionary policy, the arguments are $(X_1,\, X_2,\, Y_2)$, whereas for the $U_{MSY}$ policy, the only argument is the exploitation rate $F$.
+That is, for the precautionary policy, the arguments are $(X_1,\, X_2,\, Y_2)$, whereas for the $U_{MSY}$ policy, the only argument is the exploitation rate $U$.
 We maximize the average utility obtained by a policy by optimizing over these parameters.
 For example, for the constant exploitation rate policy,
 $$
   \mathrm{argmax}_F\, \mathbb{E}[\text{Utility}(U)],
 $$